DmnChzl/OverFlow/README.md

 ![Image](https://raw.githubusercontent.com/MrDoomy/OverFlow/master/dev/images/overflow.png)

-This application is a send mass messages application.
+This application is an application to send programmed messages.

 This includes features like :
 - Retrive mobile phone numbers of contacts
 - Send messages
+- Choose delay between each message
 - Choose the number of messages to send
 - Be notified of the number of messages sent